Axway/amplify-central/content/en/docs/manage_product_foundry/manage_consumption_units.md

 ## Delete a consumption unit

-Catalog Manager or Central Administrator can create consumption unit.
+Catalog Manager or Central Administrator can delete consumption unit.

 Delete is only allowed if the consumption unit is not used in any plan quota.